ephes/django-cast/docs/themes.rst

 .. hint::

-    It's only possible to create own template themes without with template loaders that implement the `get_dirs` method (FilesystemLoader, CachedLoader).
+    It's only possible to create own template themes with template loaders that implement the `get_dirs` method (FilesystemLoader, CachedLoader).
 If you want to use a template loader that doesn't implement the `get_dirs` method, you have to add it to